-The Board entertained public comment on the proposed resolution at a second meeting.
-Once again, religion and morality emerged as themes.
+The Board also entertained public comment on the proposed resolution at a second meeting, at which religion and morality once again emerged as themes.
 One speaker argued that recognizing transgender rights would violate "the laws of nature."
-Video: December 9.
-2014 School Board Meeting, at 1:02:10-1:04:45 (Gloucester County School Board 2014). https://tinyurl.com/jgfcesf.
+Video: December 9, 2014 School Board Meeting, at 1:02:10-1:04:45 (Gloucester County School Board 2014), https://tinyurl.com/jgfcesf.
 Another declared that rejecting the proposed resolution would be immoral.
 Id. at 1:11:45-1:14:11.
-Still another emphasized that God created men and women, and then invoked the biblical passage, "wide is the way that leads to destruction."
+Still another emphasized that God created men and women, and then invoked the biblical passage "wide is the way that leads to destruction."
 Id. at 1:18:10-1:20:40.
-And another said: "You do not have an unalienable right to choose your own sex; nature's God chose vou.
+And another said: "You do not have an unalienable right to choose your own sex; nature's God chose it for you. . . .
 Here, we have 1,000 students versus one freak.
 Who should accommodate whom?"
 Id. at 1:21:25-1:23:50.

-As at the first public meeting, some speakers tried to combat these appeals to theology and morality.
+As at the first public meeting, some speakers argued against these appeals to theology and moralism.
 One emphasized that the issue before the Board did not implicate morality.
 Id. at 1:10:10-1:11:35.
-Another urged the Board not to consider religion when rendering its decision because, "as far as the religion aspect goes, there is a wall, a separation of church and state."
+Another urged the Board not to consider religion when rendering its decision because, "as far as the religion aspect goes, . . . there is a wall, a separation of church and state."
 Id. at 1:33:20-1:35:35.

-After hours of these and other public comments, the Board voted 6-1 to adopt the proposed resolution, thereby restricting the use of the boys' and girls' facilities at Gloucester County schools to "the corresponding biological genders."
-Pet.
-App.
-144a.
-Since then, G.G. has been unable to use the boys' restrooms, under threat of disciplinary consequences.
-Id. at 150a; C.A.
-App.
-18, ¶ 45.
+After hours of these and other public comments, the Board voted 6-1 to adopt the proposed resolution, thereby restricting use of the boys' and girls' facilities at Gloucester County schools to "the corresponding biological genders."
+J.A.
+18. Since then, G.G. has been unable to use the boys' restrooms, under threat of disciplinary consequences.
+J.A.
+32.